Skip to main content

 • Non-residents of the building are considered guests and must register and be accompanied by a resident in order to be in the building.

-United States Postal Service (USPS), UPS, FedEx ground/air, and Campus Mail will be given access to the residence halls.
-Other deliveries such as food, flowers, etc., will require the person placing the order to be available to meet them at the entrance of the building by giving the delivery person a phone number at which you can be reached.
-If the previous method will not work, alternate arrangements must be made by the orderer.
+United States Postal Service (USPS), UPS, FedEx ground/air, and Campus Mail will be given access to the front doors of the residence halls.
+Other deliveries such as food, flowers, etc., will require the person placing the order to be available to meet them at the main entrance of the building by giving the delivery person a phone number at which you can be reached.
+If the previous method will not work, alternate arrangements must be made by the order.

 Faculty and staff are given appropriate access to designated residential communities.
 Requests for access may be made in writing to the Assistant Vice President for Residence Life and Housing.